-For the PHOTOQUAI Residences, Hugo Aveta intends to extend to other Latin American countries the work he has thus far carried out in Argentina.
-This will involve examining the shared past of the whole of Latin America (Chile, Uruguay, Bolivia, Paraguay etc.) by following the indelible traces left in places charged with life and death, each symbolic of the dark events in the history of Latin America.
+For the PHOTOQUAI Residences, Hugo Aveta intends to extend the work he has thus far carried out in Argentina to other Latin American countries.
+This will involve examining the shared past of the whole of Latin America (Chile, Uruguay, Bolivia, Paraguay etc.) by following the indelible traces left in places charged with life and death, each symbol of the dark events in the history of Latin America.
 Through this project, by constructing and then photographing models, the artist intends to transform collective memory into history.

 Che Onejoon, South Korea

-Che, Onejoon was born in Seoul in 1979 currently lives in Seoul.
+Che, Onejoon was born in Seoul in 1979 and currently lives in Seoul.

 a monumental tour

-Che Onejoon's project proposes a new dialogue of cultures: a South Korean, he offers an investigation of the property and architectural contracts which, since the 1970s, have linked North Korea with various African countries.
+Che Onejoon's project proposes a new dialogue between cultures: a South Korean, he offers an investigation into the property and architectural contracts which, since the 1970s have linked North Korea with various African countries.
 It is to the same company, based in Pyongyang, that we owe the Peace Tower in Ethiopia, the African Renaissance Monument in Senegal and the Presidential Palace in Uganda, but also monumental statues of Kim Il Sung and Kim Jong Il.

 Lek Kiatsirikajorn, Thailand